 The North Carolina Battalion was formed in 1985 from all the Civil War reenacting units in North Carolina to be able to participate as a large group under their own command during the 125th anniversary events.
 This unity lasted until after the 125th Gettysburg when two units of the original battalion left to form another battalion now known as the 2nd NC Battalion (Carolina Legion).
 The remainder of the units assumed the name of the 1st NC Battalion.
 This battalion has been together from 1988 until the present.
-We have grown from 100 men to the present strength of 535 men.
+We have grown from 100 men to the present strength of 335 men.
 In 1997 the battalion was given the status of a “Regiment”.
 This status was awarded because 1st NC Battalion was able to consistently field 10 companies with an average of 300+ men in the ranks at each ANV sanctioned event.
-New for the 2011 season, we are pleased to have the beginnings of our own fife and drum corps.

 Today the rank and file of the regiment has grown and now represents units from Canada to Florida.
 We are a very family-oriented reenacting organization with member’s wives and children being welcome in our camps.
 We are primarily a mainstream group and strive to make the experience of reenacting meaningful for each of our members.
 We also respect the desires of our progressive members and work to make their experience as fulfilling as the event will allow.
 While the 4th regiment does not uniformly portray any one specific federal impression, we encourage, support and provide a leadership structure for those member units who do galvanize, as we understand the importance of portraying both sides of this conflict.